voidspooks/mineshaft/README.md

 source env/bin/activate.sh
 ```

 You can install a Ruby environment globally by running the following command.
+Please note that the name specified after `new` must be a valid Ruby version to install.

 ```bash
 mineshaft new 2.5.1 -g